Aitchison & Emery|

 If you and your spouse agree on how to divide your property and resolve the other issues in your divorce, you may decide to settle your case by way of a Marital Settlement Agreement.
 This is an option that allows both parties to agree on the various issues of their divorce without the need for any hearings.
 There are many documents that are required by California law to be filed and served before you can file a Marital Settlement Agreement.
-The Law Office of Casey Aitchison can prepare all the documents necessary for a Marital Settlement Agreement and to keep your case out of Court.
+The attorneys at Aitchison & Emery can prepare all the documents necessary for a Marital Settlement Agreement and to keep your case out of Court.

 - Legal Separation

 For those who have irreconcilable differences but do not want to terminate their marital status, legal separation may provide a solution.
 This option may allow one spouse to continue being covered on the other spouse's health insurance.
 With legal separation, the spouses divide their property and obtain custody and support orders just like a divorce.
 However, since marital status is not terminated with a legal separation, neither spouse is legally able to re-marry as they are with a divorce.

 An annulment or "nullity of marriage" is when the Court says your marriage is not legally valid.
 After an annulment, it is like your marriage never happened because it was never legal.
 Some grounds for annulment include fraud, force, bigamy and physical incapacity.